Rayzhangzirui/math10sp24/_sources/syllabus.md

 **About collaboration**: You are welcome to work on homework problems together, but you should write up your own submission.

 **About ChatGPT**: ChatGPT (or other AI Language Model) is a valuable resource for programming help.
-Please use it wisely: (1)
-Relying too heavily on ChatGPT might hinder your learning.
+Please use it wisely: (1) Relying too heavily on ChatGPT might hinder your learning.
 The exams are closed computers.
 (2) Code from ChatGPT might be incorrect.
-Remember to thoroughly review and understand the provided code.
+Remember to thoroughly review and understand the generated code.

 **Academic integrity**: Following the UCI academic integrity policy is a requirement to pass this class.
 Please see this website for more information on that policy: https://aisc.uci.edu/.